-A graft is made by surgically joining an artery and vein with a special tube.
+This is a type of dialysis access that is made by surgically joining an artery and vein with a special tube.
 The tube allows the dialysis nurses to access your blood for the dialysis treatment.
 A graft may be used when vessels are too small for a fistula.